 While providing students with outlets to explore personal and professional interests, co-curricular involvement through student groups also affords students with opportunities at developing skills in leadership, organization, time management, and problem solving.
-Participating in student activities, clubs and events is also a great way to meet new people and connect within the campus community.
+Participating in student activities, clubs and events is a great way to meet new people and connect within the campus community.

 Finding a student organization that is right for you involves taking risks and trying new things!

-2. Be on the lookout for fliers, banners, or postcards that advertise student group meetings and events.
+- Be on the lookout for fliers, banners, or postcards that advertise student group meetings and events.
 Attending these activities is a great and easy way to start your on-campus involvement.

 - Visit the Student Leadership Hub, LC 223 in the Dibner building, where you can find contact and program information for recognized student organizations.